Earl Dawson: National sports and later life

-Dawson died at home in Winnipeg on March 28, 1987, due to a year-long battle with lung cancer.
+Dawson died from lung cancer at home in Winnipeg on March 28, 1987, after a year-long illness.
 He was interred at Glen Eden Memorial Garden in West St. Paul, Manitoba.

 Honours and awards

 At the 1963 CAHA awards banquet, Dawson was named an honorary deputy mayor of Brandon, Manitoba, by its mayor S. A. Magnacca.
 In January 1964, Dawson was named Western Manitoba Sportsman of the Year by the Brandon Sun and a recipient of the H. L. Crawford Memorial Trophy.

 Dawson received a citation award from the Amateur Hockey Association of the United States in 1970, for contributions to international ice hockey.
 In the same year, he was awarded a Manitoba Centennial medal by the Manitoba Historical Society.

 Dawson was appointed a life member of the CAHA in May 1973.
 He was posthumously inducted into the Manitoba Hockey Hall of Fame in 1995.

 Legacy

 Howard Pawley, the Premier of Manitoba, spoke in memory of Dawson during a sitting of the 33rd Manitoba Legislature on May 15, 1987.
 Pawley stated that, "Dawson served his constituents' interests well, through tireless hours of work on behalf of groups and individuals who sought his assistance and received it in an unstinting way".
 Gary Filmon, the Leader of the Opposition said that, "because of Dawson's commitment to amateur sport, Hamiota has always been a hot bed of sporting activity and has produced many athletes of national calibre".
 Fellow MLA Harry Enns felt that redistribution of electoral districts shortened Dawson's political career, and that "Dawson was an aggressive member, and no doubt would have excelled, had political fate been kinder to him".
 Other tributes came from Sharon Carstairs, Jim Ernst, and Jim Downey, before the assembly observed a moment of silence.

 The Winnipeg Free Press stated that, Dawson was "remembered as a pleasant, outgoing personality who had controversy as his constant companion".
 Journalist Laurie Artiss credited Dawson for his sincerity and leadership, and for being stern but earning respect.

 Dawson is the namesake of two honours given by the MAHA.
 The Earl Dawson Award was established in 1986, and is given for "outstanding contribution toward the development of hockey in Manitoba".
 The Earl Dawson Shield is awarded to the team that wins the MAHA Pee-Wee division championship.
 He is also the namesake of the Earl Dawson Award given by the Winnipeg office of the Canadian Cancer Society.